University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 2. *The first two lines of the file contains reads with the same ID (i.e. the first field of the first two lines are `SRR3096662.22171880`).
 What is a possible reason for this?*
 3. *What is the read group ID for the sample?*
 4. *What alignment program did we originally use to align the FASTQ data to the reference genome?*
-5. *How many mapped reads are contained in our CRAM file and what is the average fragment length?*
+5. *How many mapped reads are contained in our BAM file and what is the average fragment length?*

 ## Filtering an alignment file

 The information contained in the CRAM file is very comprehensive and so its often preferrable to filter the original BAM file to only include the relevant information.
 The alignment algorithm used to create the CRAM file will calculate a lot of quality values that can used for filtering, and today we'll look at two specific quality control values that can be use; Mapping quality (MAQ) and SAM flags.
-There is a tonne of other information, so please check out the additional links that ive included for more info into things like CIGAR strings.
+There is a tonne of other information, so please check out the additional links that I have included for more info into things like CIGAR strings.

 ## Mapping Quality (MAPQ)